felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/overview.md

 ## Integration Features

-Connecting PixelPoint Bridge to HubRise allows the EPOS to:
+Connecting PixelPoint Bridge to HubRise allows your EPOS to:

 - Pull orders from HubRise, including order status.
 - Pull customer information from HubRise.